alshei/underline/README.md

 # underline
- Underline is a clone of Lodash with functions created from the Lodash documentation. https://lodash.com/docs
+ [Nov, 2021] Underline is a clone of Lodash with functions created from the Lodash documentation. https://lodash.com/docs

  The functions include: